-Some medicines may interfere with Nexazole.
+Some medicines may interfere with NEXOLE.
 These include:

-- medicines used to treat fungal infections such as ketoconazole, itraconazole and voriconazole - diazepam, a medicine used to treat anxiety and some other conditions - phenytoin, a medicine used to treat epilepsy - medicines used to treat depression such as citalopram, clomipramine and imipramine - St John's wort, a herbal remedy used to treat mood disorders - medicines used to treat bacterial infections such as clarithromycin and rifampicin - warfarin and clopidogrel medicines used to prevent blood clots - digoxin, a medicine used to treat heart conditions - methotrexate, a medicine used to treat arthritis and some types of cancer - tacrolimus and mycophenolate mofetil - medicines used to assist in organ transplants - erlotinib or related medicines used to treat cancer
+- medicines used to treat fungal infections such as ketoconazole, itraconazole and voriconazole - medicines used to treat bacterial infections such as clarithromycin and rifampicin - cisapride - diazepam, a medicine used to treat anxiety and some other conditions - phenytoin, a medicine used to treat epilepsy - medicines used to treat depression such as citalopram, clomipramine or imipramine - warfarin and clopidogrel medicines used to prevent blood clots - digoxin, a medicine used to treat certain heart problems - medicines for HIV treatment such as nelfinavir - St. John's Wort, a herbal remedy used to treat mood disorders - methotrexate, a medicine used to treat arthritis and some types of cancer - tacrolimus a medicine used to assist in organ transplants erlotinib or related medicines used to treat cancer

-These medicines may be affected by Nexazole or may affect how well it works.
+These medicines may be affected by NEXOLE or may affect how well it works.
 You may need different amounts of your medicine or you may need to take different medicines.

 Your doctor can tell you what to do if you are taking any other medicines.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Nexazole.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking NEXOLE.

-If you have not told your doctor about any of these things, tell them before you take Nexazole.
+If you have not told your doctor about any of these things, tell them before you take NEXOLE.

-How to take Nexazole
+How to take NEXOLE